< Back to Blog

 4. Credit and Financial Screening

-Credit report authorization must be explicit and separate from general application consent.
-Get the tenant's permission with a signature to do a financial screening.
+Credit report authorization must be explicit and separate from your general rental application.
+Get signed permission before running any financial screening.

 • Consideration of mitigating circumstances